Clinical decision support system: Combining with electronic health records

 Implementing EHRs was an inevitable challenge.
 This challenge is because it is a relatively uncharted area, and there are many issues and complications during the implementation phase of an EHR.
 This can be seen in the numerous studies that have been undertaken.
 However, challenges in implementing electronic health records (EHRs) have received some attention.
 Still, less is known about transitioning from legacy EHRs to newer systems.

 EHRs are a way to capture and utilise real-time data to provide high-quality patient care, ensuring efficiency and effective use of time and resources.
 Incorporating EHR and CDSS together into the process of medicine has the potential to change the way medicine has been taught and practiced.
 It has been said that "the highest level of EHR is a CDSS".

 Since "clinical decision support systems (CDSS) are computer systems designed to impact clinician decision making about individual patients at the point in time that these decisions are made", it is clear that it would be beneficial to have a fully integrated CDSS and EHR.

 Even though the benefits can be seen, fully implementing a CDSS integrated with an EHR has historically required significant planning by the healthcare facility/organisation for the CDSS to be successful and effective.

 The success and effectiveness can be measured by the increased patient care being delivered and reduced adverse events occurring.
 In addition, there would be a saving of time and resources and benefits in terms of autonomy and financial benefits to the healthcare facility/organisation.

-Benefits of CDSS combined with EHR

-A successful CDSS/EHR integration will allow the provision of best practice, high-quality care to the patient, which is the ultimate goal of healthcare.

-Errors have always occurred in healthcare, so trying to minimise them as much as possible is important to provide quality patient care.
-Three areas that can be addressed with the implementation of CDSS and Electronic Health Records (EHRs), are: